-- Regular meetings are held to evaluate the previous week and to plan the following week. - EYFS meetings are held at least termly to discuss planning, progression, resources, current issues and share information from training courses. - All teaching assistants have access to daily/weekly plans. - The Early Years Foundation Stage Leader meets regularly with the Headteacher to discuss all aspects of the EYFS. - Members of the EYFS team attend relevant training in order to keep up to date with new developments.
-The EYFS teacher attends annual moderation meetings.
+EYFS meetings are held weekly to discuss the previous week and to plan for the following week, focusing on the children's interests and how to extend their learning.
+Progression, the learning environment, resources and current issues are also discussed as well as a sharing of information from training courses/reading/CPD.

+- All teaching assistants have access to daily/weekly plans. - The Early Years Foundation Stage Leader meets regularly with the Headteacher to discuss all aspects of the EYFS. - Members of the EYFS team attend relevant training in order to keep up to date with new developments.
+The EYFS teacher attends annual moderation meetings. - Members of the EYFS team attend local Early Years Cluster group meetings. - Meetings between the EYFS Leader and the EYFS Governor are held regularly. - Meetings between the EYFS team and Early Years Advisor are held throughout the year.